 Example: A Sniper has Fire Skill Levels of "3" and "4."
 When Activated in Fire combat, you roll two RNs and apply the first RN to the "3" and the second RN to the "4."
+The Sniper makes a Skill Check for each Skill Level, and rolls "2 AP" for the first Skill Level of "3" and "5 AP" for the second Skill Level of "4".

 Each SL achieved by a Unit is a potential Wound.
-Take one Wound counter for each SL achieved, and put them near your Squad.
+Take one Wound counter for each SL achieved, and put them near the currently Activated Unit.